An-Nasir Dawud

-An-Nasir Dawud (1206–1261) was a Kurdish ruler, briefly (1227–1229) Ayyubid sultan of Damascus and later (1229–1248) Emir of Al-Karak.
+An-Nasir Dawud (1206–1261) was a Kurdish ruler of the Ayyubid sultan of Damascus from 1227 to 1229 and later emir of Al-Karak from 1229 to 1248.

 Life

-An-Nasir Dawud was the son of Al-Mu'azzam, the Ayyubid Sultan of Damascus from 1218 to 1227.
+An-Nasir Dawud was the son of Al-Mu'azzam, the Ayyubid Emir of Damascus from 1218 to 1227.
 On his father's death, An-Nasir succeeded, but soon faced opposition from his uncle, Al-Kamil of Egypt, who made war on him, conquering Jerusalem and Nablus.
 An-Nasir appealed for help to his other uncle, Al-Ashraf, ruler of Harran.
 Al-Ashraf, however, betrayed his nephew, coming to an agreement with Al-Kamil to divide An-Nasir's lands between them - Al-Ashraf would take Damascus and the north, while Al-Kamil took control of Palestine.

-An-Nasir, however, realizing the deception in time, retreated to his capital of Damascus, where he was besieged by the combined armies of his uncle late in 1228.
+An-Nasir, however, realizing the deception in time, retreated to his capital of Damascus, where he was besieged by the combined armies of his uncles late in 1228.
 The siege of Damascus continued until 25 June 1229, when it surrendered to Al-Ashraf, who became its ruler, acknowledging the overlordship of his older brother.
 An-Nasir was compensated with the lordship of Kerak in the Transjordan region.

 An-Nasir Dawud was to rule from Kerak for the next thirty years.
 In 1239 he returned briefly to prominence when his cousin As-Salih Ayyub, eldest son of Al-Kamil, just expelled from Damascus by rebellion, fell into his hands.
 An-Nasir held him prisoner, refusing to give him up to Al-Adil II, Ayyub's brother and the ruler of Egypt.